grodansparadis/can4vscp_kelvin_ntc10k/README.md

 ### Schematic, PCB, 3D files etc
   * [Schematics reversion B (current)](http://www.grodansparadis.com/kelvinntc10k/kelvin_ntc_B.pdf)
   * [Schematics reversion A](http://www.grodansparadis.com/kelvinntc10k/kelvin_ntc_A.pdf)
- * Harware design files is made in [KiCad](https://kicad.org) and can be found in the `kicad` directory.
+ * Harsware design files is made in [KiCad](https://kicad.org) and can be found in the `kicad` directory.
 Valid from reversion B of the hardware.
    * Gerber files for PCB production can be found in the `gerber` directory (in the `kicad` folder).
  * Eagle schema and board files for reversion A and B can be found in the `eagle` directory.
-They are no longer activly updated.
+They are no longer actively updated.

  ### Firmware